-The HYPR study also uncovered the high rate of password resets.
+A HYPR study in 2019 uncovered the high rate of password resets.
 More than three in four users admitted to forgetting a personal password and having to reset it within the past 90 days.
 This number was quite a bit lower when it came to work passwords, but still, well over half (57 percent) had required a work password reset in the same time period.

 16. Employees use the same password an average of 13 times

 LastPass found that employees reuse a password an average of 13 times.
 Reused passwords represent a huge risk as someone with access to one set of stolen or compromised credentials could use them to hack into other accounts.

 LastPass breaks down the results by company size, industry, and country.
 Employees of small businesses are the worst offenders.
 Those working for companies with 1-25 staff reuse passwords an average of 14 times.
 Media and advertising companies are by far the most likely to reuse passwords, with an average of a whopping 22 reuses per password.

 As for which country is the worst, Canadians lead password reuse with an average of 15 times, closely followed by several countries including Australia and Belgium, where users tend to reuse passwords an average of 14 times.